Timothy Smiddy: Role in independence

 A contemporary and friend of Michael Collins, the Irish revolutionary, Smiddy was appointed by Collins to be his Economic Adviser to Plenipotentiaries for the Treaty Negotiations from October to December 1921 following the War of Independence.
 This was at a time when Michael Collins was the Minister for Finance in the putative Republic.

 Professor of Economics, UCC

 Smiddy was first and foremost an academic and an economist.
-In the College at Cork in the newly constituted National University of Ireland, which replaced the Royal University of Ireland, Smiddy was holder of the Professorship of Economics and Commerce.
-He served in this post from 1903 to 1924, one of only six to have held the post since the formation of the Department of Mental and Moral Science at the College in 1849.
+After his marriage, he studied part-time and completed his BA in 1905 and his MA in 1907.
+He then worked at the College at Cork in the newly constituted National University of Ireland, which replaced the Royal University of Ireland, Smiddy was holder of the Professorship of Economics and Commerce.
+He served in this post from 1909 to 1924.
+He was one of only six people to have held the post since the formation of the Department of Mental and Moral Science at the College in 1849.
 In 1952, he was awarded the Honorary Degree of DEconSc by University College, Cork.